gia-bartlett/Business-Analysis/Agile_Requirements_Foundations.md

 When a product or feature is being discussed and there are critical unknowns then this is the time for experimenting (not potentially building the wrong thing)

 #### Value-stream
+Helps teams organise and deliver around what is valuable - it prevents improving things at the cost of other parts or features.
+The value stream may include many processes, departments, systems, and the value may be delivered to multiple users in different groups.
+Understanding value streams allows BAs to effectively analyse backlogs, slice user stories, and facilitate minimum viable discussions.
+Value streams improve the processes overall by identifying waste.

 #### Outcome-focused
+Without a focus on outcomes, teams produce lots of features, but these features may not produce actual business outcomes - creating waste.
+BAs help the teams to understand outcomes of the big-pictureand the detailed levels.
+BAs facilitate team thinking in terms of design trade-offs, options, and alternatives - helping the team think about valuable outcomes of every option.
+For each iteration, release, and feature, the team should be striving for an outcome rather than how many requirements they've met, or how many tasks they complete.
+Outcomes should be defined at the strategic portfolio and product level, the road map level, the release level, and the iteration level.
+Agile BAs can break large outcomes into smaller goals for each iteration.

 #### Who is the customer?
+Not always the requester of the product, feature, or modification - the requester is often not close to the end customer and is often guessing at how to solve a problem or create an opportunity.
+BAs must recognise and think like the end customer.
+They need to consider their insights and needs - as well as those not close to the end product (requesters).
+Requesters needs cannot take priority as they risk causing the team to create a product or feature that doesn't deliver value to the real customer.
+The end customer (real customer) should always be kept in sight as they are the one buying the product, feature, or service.
+Even the most mundane backlog item will impact the end customer and that impact must be found.
+Focusing on the end customer gets to the real problem and the root cause faster.